Zig Zag Bridge, Kew

-Zig Zag Bridge crossed the Yarra River between Kew and Fairfield, 5 km east of Melbourne, Victoria, Australia.
+The Zig Zag Bridge was one of two successive bridges spanning the Yarra River between Kew and Fairfield, 5 km east of Melbourne, Victoria, Australia.

-The bridge had different purposes over the course of 65 years mainly in relation to Kew Asylum later known as Willsmere.
+Over a 65-year period, the two bridges served different purposes, largely connected to the nearby Kew Asylum —later known as Willsmere.

 Tramway bridge (1864-1870)

 To assist with the building of Kew Asylum, a tramway was established to connect the bluestone quarries of Yarra Bend to the enormous building project in Kew.

 The tramway was conceived by John Young (building contractor) and ran for approximately 2.5 km.

-At the Yarra River, a Howe truss crossed the water in a single span and the tramway carried on a timber deck 17 metres above the normal river level.
+At the Yarra River, a Howe truss bridge crossed the water in a single span.
+The tramway was carried on a timber deck 17 metres above the normal river level.
 An American design partly of American timber, it is considered unusual for 1860s Melbourne.

-Former Tramway bridge (1870-1891)
+Pedestrian bridge and pipeline (1870-1891)

 After the completion of Kew Asylum, the bridge served as a pedestrian link between the new institution and the one it intended to replace, Yarra Bend Asylum.

 During the 1870s, the bridge also carried the first town water to Kew Asylum via Yarra Bend, however, this became redundant after the construction of the Fairfield Pipeline Bridge (1878).

 The 'Great Flood' of 1891 brought significant damage to the already deteriorating bridge.
 It was removed and then replaced by a new design in early 1892.